Best Server for Home Lab 2025: Rack, Tower & Refurbished Options Compared

 How much CPU power do you actually need in a home lab server?

-For many home labs, a mid-range CPU is enough—don’t spend extra just for cores if you won’t use them.
+A multi-core CPU is recommended for homelab setups to handle multiple projects and virtual machines effectively.
 The real gains often come from good RAM, efficient storage, and low power draw.

 CPU / Processor — What Matters and What You Can Skip